Reasoning from hypotheses in *-continuous action lattices: Introduction

-It is known that the equational theory of $\ast$-continuous action lattices is $\Pi^0_1$-complete, i.e., is equivalent to the complement of the halting problem; see \cite{Buszkowski2007} and \cite{Palka2007}.
-On the other hand, the corresponding Horn theory, with no restrictions on hypotheses, is $\Pi^1_1$-complete: the lower bound here is inherited from the $\ast$-continuous Kleene algebras, and the upper one is established by a very general infinitary proof-theoretic argument presented in~\cite{KuznetsovSperanski2022}.
+It is known that the equational theory of $*$-con\-ti\-nu\-ous action lattices is $\Pi^0_1$-comp\-lete, i.e., is equivalent to the complement of the halting problem; see \cite{Buszkowski2007} and \cite{Palka2007}.
+On the other hand, the corresponding Horn theory, with no restrictions on hypotheses, is $\Pi^1_1$-comp\-lete: the lower bound here is inherited from $*$-con\-ti\-nu\-ous Kleene algebras, and the upper one is established by a very general infinitary proof-theoretic argument presented in~\cite{KuznetsovSperanski2022}.

-We are going to focus on restricted fragments of the Horn theory of $\ast$-continuous action lattices: the fragment with $*$-free hypotheses and its smaller subfragments in which hypotheses are required to be \emph{monoidal inequations}.
+We are going to focus on restricted fragments of the Horn theory of $*$-con\-ti\-nu\-ous action lattices: the fragment with $*$-free hypotheses and its smaller subfragments in which hypotheses are required to be \emph{monoidal inequations}.
 Recall that the latter are expressions of the form

 where the $b_i$'s and the $c_j$'s are variables.\footnote{Here we assume that the empty product is identified with $1$.} A \emph{non-expanding monoidal inequation} is one where $m \leqslant n$; we also call them \emph{non-expanding hypotheses}.
 Obviously, any commutativity condition $b \mconj c = c \mconj b$ can be represented as two non-expanding hypotheses, viz.\